joka/plone.opendocument/README.txt

 Working with big files can cause great memory assumption.
 Current ATFile don't support streaming.
 Also lxml don't support streaming.
-You can find some XML object models in python benchmark at "XML Matters: Process XML in Python with ElementTree" by David Mertz http://www.ibm.com/developerworks/library/x-matters28/.
+You can find some XML object models in python benchmarks: at "XML Matters: Process XML in Python with ElementTree" by David Mertz http://www.ibm.com/developerworks/library/x-matters28/.